-The first thing to do before watching this series is to throw reality out the window.
-Then, you need to be prepared to ignore common sense, the laws of physics and human decency for about 10 hours.
+The first thing to do before watching this series is to throw your perception of reality out the window for the duration of your viewing session.
+You will need to be prepared to ignore common sense, the laws of physics and human decency for about 10 hours.
 If you can do that, you may find yourself having an excellent time watching this wonderfully bizarre comedy.
 On many occasions, one or more of the brothers will come up with some ludicrous plan that should never be put into action, or say something utterly ridiculous that really needs to be questioned.
 Then, one of them will be the voice of reason.
-This ‘normal’ person is annoyingly common in anime series, and exists mostly to say ‘no’ to everyone else and tell them that they are crazy.
-Having someone play this role in Mr. Osomatsu is surprisingly effective, and somewhat necessary in this particular case.
+This supposedly ‘normal’ person is annoyingly common in anime series, and exists mostly to say ‘no’ to everyone else and tell them that they are crazy.
+Having someone play this role in Mr. Osomatsu is surprisingly effective, however, and somewhat necessary in this particular case.
 Some of the ideas that the brothers have really do defy logic and reason, yet much of the humour in this series comes from witnessing them following through with their dangerous plans.
-That is assuming, however, that we are told their plans beforehand.
-There are times when something insane just starts happening for no apparent reason, and it is very entertaining to see just how messed up situations can become in the shortest possible amount of time.
+That is assuming, however, that we are told of their plans beforehand.
+There are times when something insane just starts happening for no apparent reason, and can be entertaining to see just how messed up situations can become in the shortest possible amount of time.

-One of the many impressive things about this series is that the minor characters can actually hold up an episode on their own.
+One of the impressive things about this series is that the minor characters can become the star of an episode and sideline the Matsunos without being boring.
 For example, Chibita becomes a compelling protagonist in one story.
-In it, he waters a plant that seems out of place, only to be greeted later by a Flower Fairy who reciprocates Chibita’s kindness.
-That such a one-note character who ends every sentence with ‘you idjit’ (he mispronounces the word for ‘idiot’) can be a part of a sweet story of fantastical romance without completely ruining it demonstrates the potential that this show has.
+In it, he waters a plant that seems out of place, only to be greeted later by the Flower Fairy who reciprocates Chibita’s kindness.
+That such a one-note character who ends every sentence with ‘you idjit’ (‘idiot’) can be a part of a sweet story of fantastical romance without completely ruining it demonstrates the potential that this show has.
 Even Iyami can be entertaining when thrown into the spotlight, although his antagonistic nature renders him as little more than an occasionally effective gag.
 Dekapan and Dayon are without a doubt the most hilarious minor characters.
-Dayon’s mostly incomprehensible behaviour and tendency to say his own name is inexplicably entertaining.
+Dayon’s mostly incomprehensible behaviour and tendency to only say his own name is inexplicably entertaining.
 The only character who is genuinely annoying is Totoko, mostly due to her constant physical abuse of the Matsuno brothers.
 Fujio Akatsuka does not seem to know how to write female characters properly, and the writers of this adaptation did not seem to have any interest in writing female characters properly either.
-The only female characters that are not particularly annoying are the ‘Girlymatsus’, the gender-flipped versions of the Matsuno brothers.
-They tend to be petty, focused on gaining the attention of boys and are generally mean to each other, but they at least somewhat entertaining.
-Overall, there are some average minor characters and some hilarious ones, but they all contribute to a crazy viewing experience.
+The only female characters that are not entirely annoying are the ‘Girlymatsus’, the gender-flipped versions of the Matsuno brothers.
+They tend to be petty, focused on gaining the attention of boys and are generally mean to each other, but they at least more entertaining than Totoko.
+There are some average minor characters and some hilarious ones, but they all contribute to a crazy viewing experience.

 The animation is solid throughout the series.
-There is a clip show episode, but aside from that and the minimal use of flashbacks, it never suffers from a drop in quality.
-The artwork is where this adaptation really succeeds.
-The Matsuno brothers are distinct enough in appearance that it is possible to identify each of them visually, and the minor characters are all unique and not updated to reflect modern character design standards.
+One episode mostly recycles clips from previous episodes, but aside from that and the otherwise minimal use of flashbacks, it rarely suffers from a drop in quality.
+The artwork is where this adaptation really succeeds at standing out.
+The Matsuno brothers are distinct enough in appearance that it is possible to identify each of them visually, and the minor characters are all unique.
 The faces that many characters make are some of the best elements of the visuals.
 Characters will often make a menacing face towards another, and at other times will look pleadingly at a person who just does not care.
-Some of these faces can be truly hideous, but it is hilarious seeing just how badly they can distort their own faces.
-There is a significant amount of slapstick comedy, and watching characters spontaneously catch fire or bash their heads into a wall or the ground is more funny than horrific.
+Some of these faces can be truly hideous, but it can also be hilarious.
+There is a significant amount of slapstick comedy, and watching characters spontaneously combust or bash their heads into a something is more funny than it is horrific.
 Characters can often be seen bleeding from their heads, and they die from anything ranging from oxygen deprivation to nothing whatsoever.
-There is a lot of male nudity, although all genitalia are censored.
-There are also certain episodes that feature bishounen versions of the Matsunos, which typically play out like a bizarre reverse harem.
+There is a lot of male nudity, although it is censored.
+There are also certain episodes that feature bishounen versions of the Matsunos, which typically play out like a bizarre reverse harem anime.

 The music is effective, but the most memorable aspect of the music is the opening and ending songs.
 They are quite catchy, and the accompanying visuals are cool too.
 Unfortunately, presumably due to licensing issues, they are not subtitled, nor are textless versions included as extras.
 The voice acting is excellent throughout, and this is no surprise given that some of the biggest names in Japanese voice acting are present.

 Mr. Osomatsu is brilliant in an insane kind of way.
 If you had one or more brothers growing up or went to a co-educational school, you can probably recognise some of the characteristics and behaviour that the Matsunos demonstrate.
-If not, this series might function as a good advertisement for all-girls schools.
-Its sheer ridiculousness and constant barrage of jokes, as well as the slapstick violence that sometimes even results in seemingly reversible death, combine to make this an absolutely hilarious series that stands out as one of the funniest anime ever produced.
+If not, this series might function as a good advertisement for all-girls schools; boys like this should be avoided at all costs in the real world.
+Its sheer ridiculousness and constant barrage of jokes, as well as the slapstick violence that sometimes even results in reversible death, combine to make it stand out as one of the funniest anime productions ever.

 Capsule Computers review guidelines can be found here.